Computation: Introduction

 Computation can be seen as a purely physical process occurring inside a closed physical system called a computer.
-Examples of such physical systems are digital computers, mechanical computers, quantum computers, DNA computers, molecular computers, microfluidics-based computers, analog computers, and wetware computers.
+Turing's 1937 proof, On Computable Numbers, with an Application to the Entscheidungsproblem, demonstrated that there is a formal equivalence between computable statements and particular physical systems, commonly called computers.
+Examples of such physical systems are: Turing machines, human mathematicians following strict rules, digital computers, mechanical computers, analog computers and others.

-This point of view has been adopted by the physics of computation, a branch of theoretical physics, as well as the field of natural computing.

-An even more radical point of view, pancomputationalism, is the postulate of digital physics that argues that the evolution of the universe is itself a computation.
+Alternative accounts of computation

 The mapping account

-The classic account of computation is found throughout the works of Hilary Putnam and others.
+An alternative account of computation is found throughout the works of Hilary Putnam and others.
 Peter Godfrey-Smith has dubbed this the "simple mapping account."
 Gualtiero Piccinini's summary of this account states that a physical system can be said to perform a specific computation when there is a mapping between the state of that system and the computation such that the "microphysical states [of the system] mirror the state transitions between the computational states."